This post may contain affiliate links. Please see our disclosure policy for more details.

 • Spoon-feeding: Same as above.

 • Baby led weaning: Cut into quarters.
 Try sprinkling a little bit of spice to introduce flavor.
-You can also mash with some avocado or other soft foods like sweet potatoes, oatmeal, and preload onto a spoon or spread onto toast.
+You can also mash with some avocado or other soft foods like sweet potatoes, oatmeal, or this easy pea mash and preload onto a spoon or spread onto toast.

 curried avocado egg salad in a red bowl with avocado and egg on the right